aldoteran/asko_2024_datasets/README.md

 If all of the above went smoothly, you'll see the following RViz screen.

 ![Example of the visualization of an arbitrary dataset using RViz.](figures/rviz_example.png)

+### ROS2 datasets.
+We have recently ported the datasets to ROS2 and have successfully worked with them on Humble.
+If you're interested in these feel free to raise an issue and we'll rework the instructions to guide ROS2 users as well.

+## How to contribute?
+We phrase this as a question since we don't particularly know how you can contribute towards this.
+We are always open to suggestions and collaborations.
+Our aim with making this datasets public is for them to be helpful for anyone who wants to do research in the field.
+Please feel free to raise any issues, even if it's just to leave a comment or start a conversation.

 ## Known issues
 - The service boat's filtered navigation in the 2024-06-11-17-28-05 dataset is very noisy.